neoremind/fluent-validator/README.md

 ### 1.1 Prerequisite

 Add the below dependency to pom.xml for a maven enabled project.
-There are no other dependencies for fluent validator, that means your project will not be overwhelmed by other unwanted libraries.
+There are no other dependencies for Fluent Validator, that means your project will not be overwhelmed by other unwanted libraries.

 	<dependency>
     	<groupId>com.baidu.beidou</groupId>